svalinn/DAGMC/doc/contribute/devtheory.rst

 crossed along with the distance to that surface given the ray's direction.
 If the ray is being tracked in a straight line through multiple volumes, passing in the ray-history is important to keep the ray from intersecting facets more than once (ie, if the particle is streaming).
+It is important to note that when tracking through multiple volumes, ray_fire must be called multiple times as it may only be called for a single volume at a time.

 Next Volume
 ~~~~~~~~~~~